apify/actor-whitepaper/README.md

 ## Introduction

-This whitepaper introduces **Actors**, a new kind of serverless programs (aka agents, functions, apps, ...) for general-purpose language-agnostic computing and automation jobs.
+This whitepaper introduces **Actors**, a new kind of serverless programs for general-purpose language-agnostic computing and automation jobs (also known as agents, functions, apps, ...).
 The main goal for Actors is to make it easy for developers build and ship reusable software tools, which are also easy to run and integrate by others.
 For example, Actors are useful for building